top of page

 It felt like the exact opposite of my daily life in Tokyo filled with gray buildings, frowning people in thw overpacked morning trains and constant noise of the city.
 Can I .. stay here?
 Well no, I can’t, and before we knew it we were at the end of the trail.
 Once again we passed the wooden torii and arrived at the rest stop where we left our hiking details just one day prior.
 We sat down on the warm road for a bit and just enjoyed the sunshine.
 It was lovely.

-We stopped by the hiking shop to return the borrowed spikes and got to meet the shop owners wife, who was smiling ear to ear when I walked through the door.
+As we stopped by TREKVOGEL to return the crampons, I got to meet the shop owners wife, who was smiling ear to ear when she saw me at the door.
 “You must be the spikes girl haha”, she said the moment I walked in.
-I thanked them for their kindness and said we had an amazing hike thanks to them.
+Yes, that was I. I thanked them for their kindness and said we had an amazing hike thanks to them.
+We also stopped for lunch/dinner on the way.
+There was a soba restaurant next to a Family Mart we stopped by and we decided to go in.
+I had the mini curry and soba set.
+Delicious!

+After another hour of driving and we have arrived at our final hotel of the trip.
+It was a Japanese style hotel with tatami-floored spacious rooms and an onsen.
+I could not believe we found this place just this morning and they had free rooms for a reasonable price.
+We enjoyed the onsen and headed back to the room, ready to bury ourselves in the futons.
 Falling asleep in about ten seconds, this time, I slept very well.
 Or maybe I died for a few hours, who knows :D Once again, I went for a second round of the onsen in the morning, enjoyed the outside bath which I had all to myself and smiled remembering moments from this amazing trip.

 Comments